jl908069/interpretable-hate-speech/README.md

-Interpretable Hate Speech
+Towards Interpretable Detection of Hate Speech in Twitter
 --------------------------------------------
-This project trains logistic regression models for hate speech detection using SemEval 2019 task 6 dataset OLID.
+This project trains logistic regression models for hate speech detection using SemEval 2019 task 6 dataset OLID (Offensive Language Identification Dataset).
 Task A is to determine whether or not the tweet is offensive.
 Task B is to determine whether the offensive tweet is targeted.
 Data and links to task information and paper are available [here](https://sites.google.com/site/offensevalsharedtask/offenseval2019).